-I work collaboratively with individual clients across the lifespan ranging from late adolescence to older adults.
+I work collaboratively with individual/couple clients across the lifespan ranging from late adolescence to older adults.
 Additionally, I believe we are all a tapestry of our history and experiences, so I think it is important to understand you holistically as an individual.

 Depending on your therapeutic needs we can assess and discuss which mode of therapy would be best suited for you.
 I specialise in relational issues, as well as depression, anxiety, divorce separation, addiction, social anxiety, loss, sexual abuse, domestic violence, identity issues, more severe mental health challenges, and addressing trauma histories.
 I utilize Cognitive behavioural, Psychodynamic, Transactional analysis, Self-psychology, Gestalt and Person-centered therapy as well as other modes of therapy, such as Integration.

 What I Offer

 I can offer you a safe space in which to explore your situation- feelings and emotions empathically.
 As we work together you might begin to find clarity, understand yourself and how you function in the world.
 My job is to- help you raise your self-awareness for the better of your well-being and all that you care about.
 I can also help individuals to look at how they interact and act, based upon their behaviour patterns learnt from childhood.
 This helps release old feelings and expresses emotions in the present.
 Once self-awareness evolves, individuals then have the choice of changing the way they relate to the outside world and hopefully increase self-compassion.